HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

 ## Moving tokens between chains

 Weather a chain uses account or UTXO, an owned token is an entry on the chain ledger, this means we cannot actually send the token to the other chain.
-To move a token _ATk_ from chain A to chain B we will "lock" the token on chain A and mint the same ammount of a token _bATk_ token on chain B.
+To move a token _ATk_ from chain A to chain B we will "lock" the token on chain A and mint the same amount of a token _bATk_ token on chain B.
 This way, every _bATk_ in existence has a _ATk_ locked on the original chain so that we can equate the value of 1 _bATk_ to 1 _ATk_.

 The value of _bATk_ can only be guaranteed if we have an operation to move the tokens back to their original chain, effectively melting or destroying a certain amount of _bATk_ and "unlocking" the same amount of _ATk_.